Walnut Grove Park Singletrack Improvements

 This project will not impact any existing field, court, playground or other use within Walnut Grove Park.
 It will cross the paved walking path twice.
 At both locations, the path is located in an open field and sight distances are such that both people walking and riding bikes will have the ability to see each other and react accordingly.
 In addition, design precautions will be taken to slow or stop the bike traffic at the crossings.

 All disturbed areas not part of the final trail tread will be restored with a mix of native vegetation including a "short prairie" seed mix.

 The proposed trail will be open to all non-motorized vehicles.
 This includes bicycles, walkers, hikers, and trail runners.
-The trail will be open all park hours as long as the trail tread is dry.
+The trail will be open during normal park hours as long as the trail tread is dry.
 If people are leaving footprints or ruts in the dirt, it's best practice to stay off until the surface can dry.
-No lighting or other artificial infrastructure will be installed.
+The trail will not have lights.

 The proposed trail will cross the existing paved walking path at two locations and a hiking/walking trail near the park shelter once.
 At these locations, natural trail features such as boulders will be installed to slow riders as they approach the intersection.
 This allows a controlled crossing where both trail users have adequate visibility in all directions and can make appropriate adjustments.